dotnet/performance/src/benchmarks/gc/README.md

 (Note that if you recently built coreclr, that probably left a `dotnet` process open that `run` will ask you to kill.
 Just do so and run again with `--overwrite`.)

 This simple test should take under 2 minutes.
 Other tests require more patience.
-We aim for an individual test to take about 20 seconds and this does 2 iterations for each of the 2 coreclrs.
+We aim for an individual test to take about 20 seconds and this does 2 iterations for each of the 2 *coreclrs*.

 Running the test produced a directory `bench/suite/low_memory_container.yaml.out`.
 This contains a trace file (and some other small files) for each of the tests.
 (If you had specified `collect: none` in `options:` in the benchfile, there would be no trace file and the other files would contain all information.)